Prathistith/SkinLesions_GenerativeAI/README.md

 # SkinAid: A GAN-based Automatic Skin Lesion Monitoring Method for IoMT Frameworks

-This is the official W-GAN code release:
+This is the official W-GAN code release of our paper:
 #### Submitted for IEEE OITS International Conference on Information Technology, December-2021

 ###  Overview: